 X-Ray (diagnostic)Our newly installed, in-house GE Precision 500, x-ray unit enables us to provide digital x-rays by taking images of internal bone structures.
 It is also used to detect a wide range of internal conditions within the abdomen and chest cavities.
 For example, the exams can support surgical planning as well as guide insertion of devices into the body.
 These images are sent electronically to our Radiologists for interpretation and results are directed to the ordering provider.

-CT (Computed Tomography)Computed Tomography, also referred as CT, is a GE BrightSpeed Elite, 16 slice, that utilizes low dose techniques to obtain cross sectional anatomy within seconds.
+CT (Computed Tomography)Computed Tomography, also referred as CT, is a Fugi Film, 16 slice, that utilizes low dose techniques to obtain cross sectional anatomy within seconds.
 The images can then be reconstructed in many formats for extensive detail such as 3D imaging.
 This aids the doctors in diagnosing any disorders or illness.
 It may also be used to help in treatment planning as well as checking progression of ailments and growths.
 Images can even been sent in a digital format to doctors who are in our network.

 UltrasoundUltrasound uses high-frequency sound wave as well as the principle of sonar.
 It is an exam that does not require the use of radiation.
 Used to evaluate internal organs, venous and arterial systems, it is most commonly known for evaluating fetal growth as well as possible complications of pregnancy.